QiYao-Wang/AutoPatent/README.md

 #### Human Evaluation Results
 <img style="margin:auto;" src='./static/images/human-evaluation-results.png' width=600px>

+## Demo
+We have released the first demo video of AutoPatent on our [website](https://qiyao-wang.github.io/Autopatent).

+A publicly accessible demo will be available soon.

 ## Citation

 If you find this repository helpful, please consider citing the following paper: